Earl W. Bascom: Cowboy career

 The bucking horses used in the rodeo were shipped in from West Texas.
 Sam Hickman and Earl Bascom went to New Orleans where they purchased brahma bulls for the rodeo bucking stock.
 This was the first recorded use of brahma bulls in rodeo.
 Sam Hickman financed these rodeos through his Wild West Rodeo Company.

 Between rodeos of 1936 and 1937, Earl was a missionary for the Church of Jesus Christ of Latter-day Saints in Mississippi, serving under Mission President LeGrand Richards of the Southern States Mission.
 The Bascom brothers were honored fifty years later for being the "Fathers of Mississippi Rodeo" and given the "Key to the City of Columbia," along with a congratulatory telegram from President Ronald Reagan.
 In 2016, Earl Bascom and his brother Weldon were officially recognized by the ProRodeo Hall of Fame as the "Fathers of Brahma Bull Riding."

 In 1939, Bascom married Nadine Diffey.
-She was of American Indian heritage, being a descendant of Pocahantas' sister.
-Her ancestors include Chief Powhatan of the Pamunkey Tribe, Chief Long Knife of the Mohawks, Chief Mattabesetts of the Montauketts, and Chief Tatobem of the Pequots.
-She also descends from the Croatan, Creek, and Catawba tribes.
 Earl and Nadine met in Mississippi while he was cowboying and rodeoing there.
 They were married in Salt Lake City, Utah, in the Salt Lake LDS Temple, and raised five children.
 Nadine Bascom was an artist of floral arrangement, painting and sculpture, creating many bas-relief sculptures.

 Besides being a professional rodeo contestant, Bascom tried his hand as a rodeo clown and rodeo bullfighter during his rodeo career.
 Just after his 89th birthday, Earl was honored as the oldest living rodeo clown in the world.

-At the age of 88, Bascom helped roundup longhorn steers on the Shahan Ranch in west Texas and received honors for his art during the 1994 Texas Longhorn Quincentennial Cattle Drive and Celebration.
+At age 88, Bascom helped roundup longhorn steers on the Shahan Ranch in west Texas and received honors for his art during the 1994 Texas Longhorn Quincentennial Cattle Drive and Celebration.
 Bascom's bronze sculpture The American Longhorn, 1494–1994 was declared the most authentic example of a classical Texas longhorn steer.